Auraelius/playful-clock/readme.md

-# Playground to learn the BullMQ queuing library
+# Playground to learn the Bull queuing library

 ## architecture